hayesben/Athena/README.md

 Athena then converts the corpus file to lower case, standardises diacritics and converts numerics to standard tokens - the resulting text will be saved as ***corpus_0.txt***.

 Next, Athena will identify recurring terms and concatenate these into phrases – the result will be saved as ***corpus_1.txt***.
 This process is heuristic and thus may omit some bigrams.
-To guarantee the occurrence of particular bigrams in your corpus it is possible to force addition - create a ***bigrams.txt*** file and populate each row a required bigram in the form of *hillary_clinton*, *donald_trump*, etc.
+To guarantee the occurrence of particular bigrams in your corpus it is possible to force addition - create a ***bigrams.txt*** file and populate each row with a required bigram in the form of *hillary_clinton*, *donald_trump*, etc.

 The proceeding steps, which will take several hours to run, need only be executed once – now the training can begin.